tabler/tabler/pages/_docs/avatars.md

 ## Avatar size

-Using Bootstrap’s typical naming structure, you can create a standard avatar, or scale it up to different sizes based on what’s needed.
+Using Bootstrap’s typical naming structure, you can create a standard avatar or scale it up or down to different sizes based on what you need.

 {% capture code %}
 {% include ui/avatar.html person-id=10 size="xl" %}